 The easiest and fastest way to shop online is to type in the specific name of the product you are looking for.
 However, there is a disadvantage to shopping this way: You might miss sales on similar products.

 For example, if I’m buying crackers and I type in the exact type of cracker I’m looking for, the results will only show me what I’m looking for.
 I will not see a similar box of crackers that are on sale at a better price.

 Likewise, if you are someone who likes to stock up your pantry when certain items are on sale, you could potentially miss out on the sales simply because that item is not on your grocery list this week.
 However, if you were in the store, you would see it displayed.

 One of my favorite frugal food hacks is to buy Manager’s Specials – steeply discounted items that are about to expire, have been discontinued or have damaged packaging.

 However, your personal shopper will not likely select Manager’s Specials when shopping for you.

 One of the tried-and-true ways of how to be frugal with groceries is to use coupons.
 Although I’m not a huge coupon clipper, I do use paper coupons for certain products.

 When shopping online, however, paper coupons are not accepted.

 Sale Items May Expire Prior to Checkout

-One of the frustrating things about shopping for groceries online is that if you start filling your online cart, but don’t check out, some of the sales may expire by the time you complete you order.
+One of the frustrating things about shopping for groceries online is that if you start filling your online cart, but don’t check out for a few more days, some of the sales may expire by the time you complete your order.